 Baking the Bread Loaf

-If you can, resist the urge to cut into that warm bread.
-I know it’s tempting, but waiting until the bread is fully cooled will make it easier to cut and will prevent the inside of your loaf from becoming gummy.
+Although it’s tempting, resist the urge to cut into that warm bread.
+Waiting until the bread is fully cooled will make it easier to cut and will prevent the inside of your loaf from becoming gummy.

 Homemade Focaccia Bread

-Drizzle with 1-2 tablespoons olive oil and let rise 45-60 minutes, or until doubled in size.
+Step 2: Drizzle with 1-2 tablespoons olive oil and let rise 45-to-60 minutes, or until doubled in size.

+Step 3: Preheat your oven to 425 degrees F. Then, drizzle another tablespoon or so of olive oil onto the bread and sprinkle on your desired toppings.
 You could use sea salt, freshly ground black pepper, Italian seasoning, or even some thinly sliced onions or minced garlic.
-Using your fingers, dimple the top of the bread.
-Bake 25-30 minutes, or until a deeply golden-brown color.
+Then, using your fingers, dimple the top of the bread.

 Homemade Pizza Dough